KaisenAmin/c_std/span/README.md

 ```
 **Result:**
 ```
-Size of span in bytes: 80
+Size of span in bytes: 20
+Size of span in bits:  160
 ```

 ---